Morty-lab/Fan-Engagement-Dashboard/README.md

 ## Installation

-For the API installation go to the `chatter-api` folder for the installation guide and API documentation, for the app installation go to the `fan-engagement-dashboard` folder or the React app installation guide.
+For the API installation go to the [chatter-api](https://github.com/Morty-lab/Fan-Engagement-Dashboard/tree/main/chatter-api) folder for the installation guide and API documentation, for the app installation go to the [fan-engagement-dashboard](https://github.com/Morty-lab/Fan-Engagement-Dashboard/tree/main/fan-engagement-dashboard) folder.

 ## Technologies and Rationale